Editorial: Waffles and Hemingway's unlikely friendship a nice diversion

 We're glad the story of Hemingway and Waffles seems to have arrived at its happy ending.
 It has been a fun ride and a refreshing change of pace from the rest of the day's news, which mostly features stories that Disney would never touch.

-There are many animals in shelters throughout Bucks and Montgomery counties that are without homes.
-The Bucks County SPCA may no longer have Hemingway and Waffles, but it does have nearly 50 cats, dogs, goats, rabbits, guinea pigs and other pets that are ready to be placed.
-We also run a "Pets of the Week" feature in our newspapers each Friday to spotlight animals that are ready to be adopted from the Women's Animal Center in Bensalem.
+There are many animals in shelters throughout Pennsylvania's counties that are without homes.
+The Beaver County Humane Society may not have a Hemingway and Waffles, but it does have plenty of cats and dogs that are ready to be placed.
+We also run a "Pet of the Week" feature in our newspaper each Sunday to spotlight animals that are ready to be adopted.

 If this story made you smile over these last few weeks, perhaps you'd benefit from a new, unlikely friendship yourself.